jameshughes89/cs101/site/labs/testing/testing.rst

 #.
 Write a function to calculate the density of an object

     * :math:`d = \frac{m}{V}`
-    * The function will have the mass and volume as parameters
+    * The function will have the mass and volume of the object as parameters
     * The function will return the density
     * Write an effective docstring for this function
     * Include typehints for this function